Read the letter to congregations from Bishop Reed, July 18, 2016

 The cost to ALL Project Mend clients is thirty-five dollars ($35), with the exception of Veterans and their families.
 There is NO COST to Veterans and their families.

-Project Mend is currently in need of gently used medical equipment including: Shower chairs, tub transfer benches, bedside commodes, wheelchairs and other items listed on the CIA flyer.
+Project Mend is currently in need of gently used medical equipment including: Shower chairs, tub transfer benches, bedside commodes, wheelchairs.
 You can drop off your donations to Project Mend's donation warehouse in San Antonio, or consider coordinating a community drive with Project Mend for with pick up in your community.
 If you don’t have equipment donations, Project Mend also has a great need for Adult diapers/pull ups sizes large and extra large.

 Project MEND Administrative Office